NoSugarZhi/stats220/README.md

 This README file is also intentionally boring.😐

-But did you know?
-July 17 is 📅 [World Emoji Day](https://worldemojiday.com/)
+But you know what's not boring?
+That July 17 is 📅 [World Emoji Day](https://worldemojiday.com/)